 Identifying the Egyptian Period

 Egypt is one of the oldest and best-documented civilizations in human history.
 From troves of archaeological evidence and numerous historical texts, we can divide its history into periods.
-A majority of scholars and experts generally agree that the Bible’s Exodus account fits within Egypt’s “New Kingdom” period, which spanned the second half of the second millennium b.c.e. (circa 1570–1070 b.c.e.), immediately prior to the period of Israel’s monarchy.
+A majority of scholars generally agree that the Bible’s Exodus account fits within Egypt’s New Kingdom Period, which spanned the second half of the second millennium b.c.e. (circa 1570–1070 b.c.e.), immediately prior to the period of Israel’s monarchy.
 Chronologically, this time frame encompasses the entire period of the Exodus, Israel’s sojourn in the wilderness, and the time of the judges.

 This New Kingdom period not only fits tidily with events relating to the biblical Exodus, it also fits with the literary composition of the Torah itself.
 The Mosaic books are filled with language, references and nuances, from the use of various pharaonic phrases to personal names, that are uniquely associated with Egypt’s New Kingdom.
-(Moses’s address recorded in the book of Deuteronomy, for example, is almost identical in its layout to dozens of suzerainty treaties common during the New Kingdom period; to learn more about this, read our article “Searching for Egypt in Israel.”)
+(Moses’s address recorded in the book of Deuteronomy, for example, is almost identical in its layout to dozens of suzerainty treaties common during the New Kingdom period; to learn more about these parallels, read our article “Searching for Egypt in Israel.”)

-The New Kingdom followed a unique period in Egyptian history called the “Second Intermediate Period” (circa 1670–1570 b.c.e.).
+The New Kingdom followed a unique period in Egyptian history called the Second Intermediate Period (circa 1670–1570 b.c.e.).
 At this time, Egypt was split in two (see map, right).
 Southern Egypt (known as “Upper Egypt” due to its higher elevation) was ruled by native Egyptian pharaohs.
 Meanwhile, northern Egypt (or “Lower Egypt”), which encompassed the lush Nile Delta (biblical Goshen), was ruled by Semitic “shepherd” kings who had emigrated from Canaan.
 Egyptian history identifies these Semitic shepherds as the “Hyksos.”

 The rule of the Hyksos in Egypt matches remarkably well with the biblical description of the first part of the Israelite sojourn in Egypt.
 Even now, 3,500 years later, the connection between the Hyksos and Israel is “frozen in the Egyptian memory to the point that to this day, the average person in Egypt thinks the Hyksos were Jews and associates them with destruction and chaos” (Jerusalem Post, July 19, 2020, citing Egyptologist Orly Goldwasser).
-For a full analysis of the subject of the Hyksos, see our article “The Hyksos: Evidence of Jacob’s Family in Ancient Egypt?
+For a full analysis of the subject of the Hyksos, see our article “The Hyksos: Evidence of Jacob’s Family in Ancient Egypt?”

-The Hyksos era ended in the mid-16th century b.c.e. (this also marked the end of the Second Intermediate Period).
+The era of Hyksos dominance ended in the mid-16th century b.c.e. (this also marked the end of the Second Intermediate Period).
 At this time, the Hyksos were conquered by a dynasty of native, uber-nationalistic pharaohs ruling from Upper Egypt.
 These pharaohs subjugated the Hyksos and united the two regions under one government.
 Egypt’s unification, which began with Pharaoh Ahmose i, thrust the kingdom into a “golden age” and marked the beginning of this New Kingdom period.

-Egypt’s conquest of the Hyksos also has uncanny similarities with the events recorded in Exodus 1.
+Egypt’s overthrow of the Hyksos also has uncanny similarities with the events recorded in Exodus 1.
 “And the children of Israel were fruitful, and increased abundantly, and multiplied, and waxed exceeding mighty; and the land was filled with them.
 Now there arose a new king over Egypt, who knew not Joseph.
 And he said unto his people: ‘Behold, the people of the children of Israel are too many and too mighty for us; come, let us deal wisely with them …’” (verses 7-10).

 But Which Egyptian Dynasty?

 Thanks to 1 Kings 6:1, calculating the date of the Exodus is simple arithmetic: 480 years prior to the early-to-mid-10th century b.c.e. puts the Exodus somewhere in the mid-15th century b.c.e. and places Israel’s entrance into Canaan (40 years later) somewhere at the end of that century.
-Or more specifically, if we are to use the widely accepted date of 967 b.c.e., this would put the Exodus in 1446 b.c.e. and Israel’s entrance into Canaan 40 years later, in 1406 b.c.e.
+More specifically, if we are to use the widely accepted date of 967 b.c.e., this would put the Exodus in 1446 b.c.e. and Israel’s entrance into Canaan 40 years later, in 1406 b.c.e.

-With the biblical time frame of the Exodus established, thus confining our search to Egypt’s Thutmosid Dynasty (circa 1570–1300 b.c.e.), we can look more closely for evidence of events associated with the Exodus and, additionally, evidence that might reveal the identity of Egypt’s pharaoh at the time.
+With the general biblical time frame of the Exodus established, thus confining our search to Egypt’s Thutmosid Dynasty (circa 1570–1300 b.c.e.), we can look more closely for evidence of events associated with the Exodus and, additionally, evidence that might reveal the identity of Egypt’s pharaoh at the time.

 We have our period: New Kingdom.
 We have our dynasty: Thutmosid.
 Now we can look more closely at specific pharaohs.